What are the downsides to electric cars?

 The environmental impact of an electric car can increase or decrease considerably depending on how the electricity that charges its battery is made.
 A coal-fired power station emits 800-850 grams of CO2 per kWh (recent estimates suggest this may be lower, at 650g per kWh), whilst a cleaner, gas-fired power station emits 350-400g CO2 per kWh.
 Using renewable energy, like solar panels or wind turbines, around 36g CO2 is emitted per kWh, taking into account the emissions created during their manufacturing process.
 So if a car is recharged using renewable energy, its negative impact on the environment is far lower than if it’s charged using electricity from a coal-fired power station.

-Electric cars are more expensive to buy
+Electric cars can be expensive to buy

-The purchase price of electric cars does tend to be considerably higher than a petrol or diesel-engined version of the same car.
+The purchase price of electric cars does tend to be higher than a petrol or diesel-engined version of the same car.
 But this is where the increased costs end.
 A 30 minute fast recharge from a dedicated charging point at a service station costs around £6 - not much more than it costs for a gallon of diesel or petrol and in some cases it’s actually free.
 An overnight charge from a dedicated charging point installed at someone’s home can provide around 100 miles of driving for about £2.
 Servicing of electric cars tends to be cheaper, as there are very few moving parts and no filters or oil to change.
 The most expensive part of an electric car - its battery - tends now to be highly reliable, and is covered by a long warranty or can be leased from the manufacturer.
 So looking at longer term ownership rather than initial purchase price, electric cars can actually be cheaper than their petrol or diesel counterparts.

 You can’t drive as far in an electric car

 Although battery technology is improving all the time, this is a fact at the moment.
-The best electric cars now have ranges of around 300 miles between charges.
-But many have a range of just 100 miles or less between charges, which means they are much more suited for use in cities and on short, local journeys, rather than for long-distance travel.
+The best electric cars now have ranges of well over 300 miles between charges.
+But many have a range of just 150 miles or less between charges, which means they are much more suited for use in cities and on short, local journeys, rather than for long-distance travel.
 And to recharge them, they need at least half an hour of charging at a dedicated, high voltage charging point - the kind you see at motorway services.
 Compare that with the time it takes to fill the tank of a petrol or diesel-engined car and the fact that many new cars can now go 500 miles or more between refills and it’s obvious that fossil fuels still have a distinct advantage in this area.
 Using the heater or air con in an electric car will also have an impact on their range, and batteries hold less charge when it’s cold.

 There aren’t enough charging points